Huy-Ngo/acanban/docs/source/result.rst

-In this project, we clarified the requirements for the software, defined the system architecture, and drafted some analysis and design for the required use cases.
+In this project, we clarified the requirements for the software, defined the system architecture, and drafted some analysis and design for the required use cases, based on which we have successfully implemented:

-Based on the previous analysis and design, we have successfully implemented some of the use cases:

 - Authentication
 - Create and edit group projects